Loading…

 5. Non-staining formula: Adiseal won’t stain or bleed into marble, granite, stone, or other porous materials, preserving their appearance.

-6. Excellent gap-filling properties: Even on uneven surfaces, Adiseal provides high gap fill capabilities for a strong bond.
+6. Excellent gap-filling properties: Even on uneven surfaces, Adiseal provides high gap fill capabilities for a strong bond allowing good marble gap join.

 7. Strong initial grab: Adiseal offers a high initial grab, reducing the need for temporary supports during the curing process.
 Adiseal Hi-Grab is available for more demanding applications where even higher initial grab is required.